 - 250g plain white flour, plus extra for dusting

 - 20g baking powder

-- 230ml milk (you might need a bit more if the dough is a bit dry, all depends on your strawberries)
+- 230ml buttermilk (you might need a bit more if the dough is a bit dry – it all depends on your strawberries)

-Transfer the baked scones to a cooling rack to cool completely before heavily dusting with icing sugar and serving with home made strawberry and redcurrant jam and clotted cream.
+Remove from the oven, transfer the scones to a wire rack and leave to cool completely.
+Just before serving, heavily dust the scones with icing sugar and serve them with homemade jam and clotted cream.

 These scones are best eaten on the day they are made.
 Store any leftovers in an airtight container at room temperature and eat within 1–2 days.
 Alternatively, freeze any leftover scones for up to a month, then defrost overnight at room temperature before serving.
 Reheat the scones in a preheated oven at 180°C/Gas Mark 4 to warm them through before serving, if you like.